 As for himself, Don Bosco would say, as he often told his admirers, "I have been an instrument in the hands of Mary.
 She has done everything.
 Had I been a worthier instrument, I would have accomplished a great deal more."

-The Don Bosco quote graphics were designed by Bro.
-Peter Le, SDB - (Download them all here)
+The Don Bosco quote graphics were designed by Peter D. Le, SDB.

 Other available resources on Don Bosco:

 Novena Prayer to Saint John Bosco (Don Bosco)